tuya/tuya-panel-kit-docs/docs/docs/data-entry/Stepper.en.md

 ---
 title: Stepper
-desc: Stepper is composed of increase button, decrease button and input box, used to input and adjust numbers within a certain range.
+desc: '`Stepper` is composed of increase button, decrease button and input box, used to input and adjust numbers within a certain range.'
 ---

 ## Code demo